-Twelve years after their inception, the flags continue to have a rich life, with displays in whole and in part, indoors and out, nationally and internationally.
+Fifteen years after their inception, the flags continue to have a rich life, with displays in whole and in part, indoors and out, nationally and internationally.
 They have provided settings for stage productions, and content for classroom discussions.
 Their creation was aided by community sew-ins and their spirit enhanced through their use in public gatherings.
-Currently the flags are in Jerusalem, Israel where the artist is in residency with the Muslala group.

 Flag Material: Cotton Duck and Rayon Embroidery